-To be self-consistent, again, we should issue from double integral (\ref{f=intdy-intds}), which has to be formally evaluated in the corresponding limit.
-Actually, there are two possible ways of going to infinity in the $\Theta$-$\lambda$ plane, increasing one of the coordinates while holding the other of them fixed.
-It appears that those limits are noncommutable.
-Indeed, the limit $\Theta\to\infty$ implies typical $y\to0$ in the integrand, whereas limit $\lambda\to\infty$ implies typical $u\to0$.
+To be self-consistent, again, we start with the double integral (\ref{f=intdy-intds}), and formally evaluate it in the corresponding limit.
+It should be pointed out that two possible ways of going to infinity in the $\Theta$-$\lambda$ plane, increasing one of the coordinates while holding the other fixed, do not commute.
+Indeed, limit $\Theta\to\infty$ implies typical $y\to0$ in the integrand, whereas limit $\lambda\to\infty$, typical $u\to0$.
 But since $\Omega_{in}$ defined by Eq. (\ref{Sigmain-def}) involves functions depending on the ratio $y/u$, the result must depend on the order, in which limits $y\to0$ and $\lambda\to0$ are taken.
-The non-commutability of limits $\Theta\to\infty$ and $\lambda\to\infty$ is also evident from Fig. \ref{fig:PlotZ1}a, where at large $\lambda$ there there are two probability concentration regions separated by a void.
+The noncommutability of limits $\Theta\to\infty$ and $\lambda\to\infty$ is also evident from Fig.~\ref{fig:PlotZ1}a, where at large $\lambda$ the spur separates two asymptotic voids.
 Let us thus consider both limiting sequences by turn.